 No pre-registration is required for individuals, however groups of 10 or more are required to register in advance by filling out this form.
 Upon completing the form, a representative will make contact with further information.

-- 10-12 year olds must be accompanied by a parent or legal guardian and have a signed assumption of risk form by a parent or legal guardian
+- Children 10-12 years old must be accompanied by a parent or legal guardian and have a signed parental consent form by a parent or legal guardian

-- Youth 13-17 years old are required to have a signed assumption of risk form by a parent or legal guardian
+- Youth 13-17 years old are required to have a signed parental consent form by a parent or legal guardian

-- Youth under 10 years old will not be eligible to volunteer or attend with a parent or legal guardian.
+- Children under 10 years old will not be eligible to volunteer or attend with a parent or legal guardian.

 Following major domestic disasters, we offer volunteer community service opportunities that include damage assessment, delivery of supplies, debris removal and more.